ryandavidmercado/emu-hub/README.md

 > EmuHub said emulator not found when I tried to launch SOME GAME, but I have that emulator installed!

-Please file an issue on this GitHub repository or leave a comment in your platform's support channel on [our Discord](https://discord.gg/4GCas5cj).
+Please file an issue on this GitHub repository or leave a comment in your platform's support channel on [our Discord](https://discord.gg/Uma7bmqB).

 > RetroArch crashes when I run N64 games!
 (I'm on MacOS)

 The default emulator for N64 (Mupen64Plus-Next) has some compatibility issues with MacOS.
 Go to your game's settings and swap the emulator to ParaLLEl.
 (System-level emulator configuration is on the roadmap but not yet implemented; you'll have to change emulator per-game for the time being.)

-## Supported Systems

-- Nintendo Entertainment System (RetroArch - Mesen)
-- Super Nintendo Entertainment System (RetroArch - bsnes)
-- Nintendo 64 (RetroArch - Mupen64Plus-Next, RetroArch - ParaLLEl)
-- Nintendo GameCube (Dolphin)
-- Nintendo Wii (Dolphin)
-- Nintendo Wii U (Cemu)
-- Nintendo Switch (yuzu, ryujinx)
-- Game Boy (RetroArch - Sameboy, RetroArch - Gambatte, RetroArch - mGBA)
-- Game Boy Color (RetroArch - Sameboy, RetroArch - Gambatte, RetroArch - mGBA)
-- Game Boy Advance (RetroArch - mGBA)
-- Nintendo DS (RetroArch - melonDS)
-- Sega Genesis (RetroArch - Genesis Plus GX)
-- Sega Saturn (RetroArch - Beetle Saturn)
-- Dreamcast (RetroArch - Flycast)
-- Sony PlayStation (DuckStation)
-- Sony PlayStation 2 (PCSX2)
-- Sony PlayStation 3 (RPCS3)
-- Sony PlayStation Portable (PPSSPP)
-- Sony PlayStation Vita (Vita3K)

-## Supported Platforms

-- Linux
-- MacOS
-- Windows (WIP)

 ## ADVANCED - Adding custom systems

 EmuHub does not yet have a GUI for adding custom systems; you'll need to add these entries to the config files.
-(Alternatively, leave a comment in the #system-requests channel of [our Discord](https://discord.gg/4GCas5cj) so I can add the system to the EmuHub roadmap!)
+(Alternatively, leave a comment in the #system-requests channel of [our Discord](https://discord.gg/Uma7bmqB) so we can add the system to our roadmap!)

 1. Head to the EmuHub config directory for your respective platform (see: [Data Directories](#data-directories))
 1. Open systems.yml